 Public expectation weighs heavily on charities.
 They are rightly seen as forces for good, helping the vulnerable, tackling social problems, and helping to meet gaps in public services.
 What’s more, they do this against a backdrop of funding pressure and an increasingly complicated regulatory climate.
-But this level of expectation must make it difficult for… Continue reading A more informed dialogue on charities’ role in civil society is needed
+But does this level of expectation make it difficult for… Continue reading A more informed dialogue on charities’ role in civil society is needed

 The expectation of change I had in the first few days following the election result, sadly, is now subsiding.
 A Conservative government will likely continue, with Theresa May seeking the votes she needs from the DUP to stay as prime minister.
 My own disappointment is I am sure, widely shared by the community and voluntary… Continue reading Civil society needs to speak up and be heard

 The general election campaign opened with Theresa May heading for a greatly increased majority in the Commons.
 Two weeks in, and nothing much has changed.
 So unless the unexpected happens, we must prepare for five more Tory years.
 For civil society, the prospect of continued austerity, and a hard Brexit, is unlikely to receive a… Continue reading We should all become political; and social media must be our platform